Practical Environmental Solutions, PC

 Specializing in oil tank removal, contamination cleanup, and State Compliance.

-Practical Environmental Solutions, PC2 weeks ago
+Practical Environmental Solutions, PC1 week ago

 This unknown residential oil tank overflowed after a series of heavy rain storms.
 It was buried too close to the house foundation to safely remove it.
 While the tank was being washed and pumped, it was discovered that the tank was partially filled with sand – now contaminated material.
 The contaminated sand had to be pumped out and properly disposed of along with the residual fuel and contaminated water that was also inside the tank.
 Once the tank was cleaned and emptied, the tank was filled with concrete to structurally support the house foundation.